masogit/am-browser-doc/docs/features/builder/template.md

 ### Logo upload
 AM Browser provides ability of uploading logo of your organization and attaching it to generated reports.
 To upload a logo, click on ![Logo png](../img/logo_button.png) button, select logo picture of your organization through file manager of operating system.
-After uploading process completed, a preview of the logo would appeared at the right-hand side of logo button.
+After uploading process completed, a preview of the logo would appear at the right-hand side of logo button.

 ### Style Designer
 AM Browser extracts few components of report and made built-in styles for them.